rasheqrahman/eb_linkedin/README.md

 While you're in the config.yml file you should edit the 'file_prefix' variable.
 This variable is used to name the pdf and html files that are generated when the main eb-linkedin.rb program is run.
 I've put a name that I use when I run the script for your reference.

-Finally, you'll want to decide which fields to pull from the LinkedinAPI.
+Finally, you'll want to decide which fields to pull from the LinkedIn API.
 The list of fields is at (https://developer.linkedin.com/documents/profile-fields).
-Remember in many cases you'll be pulling fields from people you are not directly connected to so you'll be limited to pulling only data that is in the LinkedIn Public profile (the profile you can see without being connected to an individual.)
-I've included the fields I use in the eb-linkedin.rb file but any valid field should work.
+Remember in many cases you'll be pulling data from profiles of people you are not directly connected to so you'll be limited to pulling only data that is in the LinkedIn Public profile (the profile you can see without being connected to an individual).
+I've included the fields I used in the eb-linkedin.rb program but any valid field should work.

 #### Eventbrite API